Mboga/llms-pdf/README.md

-# oil-spills-llm
+# llms-pdf
 testing the docling library.
 I will use the langGraph and langChain libraries

-# Domain: oil spill monitoring
+# Domain: document processing
 The objective is to build a knowledge graph using locally stored pdfs.
 This use-case can be extended to different kind of documents in a business

 # Workflow